Skip to content

 Jason Stolz CLTC, CRPC

 When life insurance is required by a court order, timing, accuracy, and structure matter.
-Whether the requirement is tied to child support, alimony, divorce proceedings, or another legal obligation, the policy must meet very specific criteria—and delays or mistakes can create serious legal and financial consequences.
+Whether the requirement is tied to child support, alimony, divorce proceedings, or another legal obligation, the policy must meet specific criteria—and delays or mistakes can create real legal and financial consequences.
+The goal is simple: if the paying party passes away before the obligation ends, the death benefit is there to replace the remaining support so dependents are not left without a safety net.

-This page explains how court-ordered life insurance works, what courts typically require, and how to secure coverage quickly while still protecting your long-term financial interests.
+This page explains how court-ordered life insurance works, what courts typically require, how underwriting impacts approval and pricing, and how to secure coverage quickly while still protecting your long-term financial interests.

 What Is Court-Ordered Life Insurance?

-Court-ordered life insurance is a policy required by a judge or written into a legal agreement to ensure financial obligations continue if one party passes away.
-These obligations most commonly involve child support or spousal support, but may also apply to other financial settlements.
+Court-ordered life insurance is a policy required by a judge or written into a legal agreement to ensure certain financial obligations continue if one party passes away.
+It’s most common in divorce and family court matters where one party is responsible for ongoing support—such as child support or spousal support—over a defined period.

 Common Situations That Require Court-Ordered Coverage